junibrosas/react-dockerized/README.md

 ## React Dockerized

 This is a simple react-based application that is built with Docker with the final product being served in an `nginx:alpine` image.
+The main objective of this project is to play around with Docker, AWS and Gitlab CI/CD.

+## How to run the application

+- To run locally, `npm install && npm run start`
+- to run via docker, `docker-compose up`

+## How to deploy

 To upload this application to AWS S3, you need to create an S3 bucket with security credentials.
 Below are the variables for you to fill in:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

+The CI/CD pipeline will do the job to deploy automatically the application.

 Follow this tutorial to learn more: